 Baisakhi Customs and Traditions

-As a celebration of the new spring, Vaisakhi is an occasion which sees men, women and children commemorate this joyous occasion by buying new attire, picking the most lively and dynamic of the lot to reflect the atmosphere of happiness felt throughout the crowd.
+As a celebration of the new spring, Vaisakhi is an occasion that sees men, women and children commemorate this joyous occasion by buying new attire, picking the most lively and dynamic of the lot to reflect the atmosphere of happiness felt throughout the crowd.
 Traditional Punjabi attire for men includes the turban with the fan-like adornment worn with a kurta, a waistcoat, the rumaal or scarf, and the lungi tied around their waist, while the women wear the customary garments of Salwar Kameez with the most festive and ostentatious jewellery.
 The multi-coloured brilliance of this attire reflects the perky and bubbly nature of the Punjabi way of living.

 Multiple food stalls are set up at the Baisakhi fairs to keep the crowds refreshed and energised as they party all night.
 Quintessentially Punjabi cuisine like Chhole Bature, Achari mutton, Chicken saagwala, Sarson ka saag, kadhi chawal, dry fruit kheer and the famous lassi are ever-present at the fair.
 These gastronomic delights are representative of the great love of food and flavour displayed by the people of Punjab.